helm/charts/stable/spark-history-server/README.md

+# ⚠️ Repo Archive Notice

+As of Nov 13, 2020, charts in this repo will no longer be updated.
+For more information, see the Helm Charts [Deprecation and Archive Notice](https://github.com/helm/charts#%EF%B8%8F-deprecation-and-archive-notice), and [Update](https://helm.sh/blog/charts-repo-deprecation/).

 # Helm Chart for Spark History Server

 [Spark History Server](https://spark.apache.org/docs/latest/monitoring.html#viewing-after-the-fact) provides a web UI for completed and running Spark applications.
 The supported storage backends are HDFS, Google Cloud Storage (GCS), Azure Blob Storage (WASBS) and PersistentVolumeClaim (PVC).
 This chart is adapted from the [chart](https://github.com/SnappyDataInc/spark-on-k8s/tree/master/charts/spark-hs) from SnappyData Inc.